What to Expect

 Asked Questions

-This page is designed to help you quickly find answers to the most common queries about life at Ascham.
-Whether you are a current family, prospective parent or member of our broader community.
+This page helps you quickly find answers to common questions about life at Ascham, whether you’re a current family, prospective parent or member of our community.

 Ascham is widely regarded as one of Sydney’s leading independent girls’ schools, having provided excellence in girls’ education since 1886.
 Our unique use of the Dalton Plan, strong academic outcomes and commitment to developing confident, well-rounded young women set us apart from other schools in Sydney.
 Read about the Dalton Difference and our offer of an outstanding education for every girl.